 F.U.R.R.I.E.S Act could stand to persecute Texas school D&D and LARP groups, in attempts to weed out "any non-human behavior"

-Texas Representative Stan Gerdes presented a piece of prospective legislation, known as the Forbidding Unlawful Representation of Roleplaying in Education (F.U.R.R.I.E.S) Act, to the Texas House of Representatives on March 13.
-While aimed at schoolchildren who engage in "Barking, meowing, hissing, or other animal noises that are not human speech; and licking oneself or others for the purpose of grooming or maintainance," the wording of the act means it has the potential to target Texan childrens' beloved D&D and LARPing groups, since the hobbies involve roleplaying and displays of "non-human behaviour."
+Texas Representative Stan Gerdes has presented a piece of prospective legislation known as the Forbidding Unlawful Representation of Roleplaying in Education (F.U.R.R.I.E.S) Act to the Texas House of Representatives.
+While aimed at schoolchildren who engage in "Barking, meowing, hissing, or other animal noises that are not human speech," lawyers told Rascal in an original report that the wording of the act is broad enough that it could target the likes of childrens' D&D groups in Texas.
+That's because the hobbies involve roleplaying and displays of "non-human behaviour."

 Imagine being forced to play a D&D campaign where everyone played a human and only interacted with other humans.
 It's every Dungeon Master's worst nightmare.
 Seriously people, THINK OF THE CHILDREN!

-The F.U.R.R.I.E.S Act appears to have stemmed from unfounded rumors that litterboxes were being installed in school bathrooms due to an influx of children identifying as anthropomorphic animals.
-For long-time D&D players, this will undoubtedly bring back memories of the unsubstantiated Satanic Panic of the '80s, which revolved around Dungeons & Dragons being marked as an ungodly hobby that drew children into a world of rituals, witchcraft, and the like.
+As noted by Rascal in the original report, this will undoubtedly bring back memories of the unsubstantiated Satanic Panic of the 1980s, which revolved around Dungeons & Dragons being marked as an ungodly hobby that drew children into a world of rituals, witchcraft, and the like.

 The act stands to persecute not only children who present themselves with "physiological features that have not historically been assigned to the homo sapiens species through a means of natural biological development," but also staff who refuse to enforce the act.
 Violations could incur fines of $10,000 against the district in question for the first violation, and $25,000 for subsequent missteps.